Inspiration for Hardware Design

 MTS Systems had a number of challenges, including decreasing profitability and increasing lead times; a proliferation of products and parts that was scaling with growth; and competitors that were offering “good enough” products with lower prices and shorter lead times.
 MTS decided on a transformative change.

-Beginning in about 2002, market growth for test equipment was fueled heavily by newly developing countries where local companies were starting to design and manufacture higher quality, higher complexity products.
+Beginning in 2002, market growth for test equipment was fueled heavily by newly developing countries where local companies were starting to design and manufacture higher quality, higher complexity products.
 MTS, who had established themselves in these markets years prior, was well positioned to take advantage of these new opportunities.

 As leader of this niche market and inventor of the core technologies, MTS had seen many years of strong profitability.
 Customers were willing to wait a long time and pay a lot of money to buy a system from MTS.
 As new competitors entered the market and existing competitors chose new ways to compete, a new level of products was introduced with “good-enough” performance, lower price and shorter lead times.
 Some customers could no longer justify the additional time and money required to purchase from MTS.